randomcoww/homelab/README.md

     --lorax-templates ./lorax-kvm
 ```

-This is also setup to create an image for the desktop PC:
+Also create an image for the desktop PC:

 ```
 sudo livemedia-creator \